jaywink/ansible-diaspora/README.md

 This Ansible role aims to automate the setup and maintenance of a diaspora* pod as much as possible.
 All configuration that is normally supported by diaspora* configuration files can be given through variables in this role.

-The role is meant to not just create, but update and maintain, so rerunning the role will pull in latest code, run migrations, etc. Note however that server upgrades are not in the scope of this role.
+The role is meant to not just create, but update and maintain the pod, so re-running the role will pull in latest code, run migrations, etc. Note however that server upgrades are not in the scope of this role.

 This role by default deploys a pod in production mode.
-For development, please follow the normal install instructions, as developers need to be familiar on that stuff anyway.
+For development, please follow the normal install instructions, as developers need to be familiar with that stuff anyway.

 What is diaspora*?
 [Find out here](http://diasporafoundation.org).